Grokzen/pykwalify/README.md

 # PyYaml and ruamel.yaml

-In release `1.6.0` `PyYaml` will be deprecated in favor of `ruamel.yaml`.
+`ruamel.yaml` is now the default one and will be used over `PyYaml` if both is installed.
+This was decided becuase `ruamel.yaml` is more up to date and have more support then `PyYaml`

-`PyYaml` is still the default installed one but it will removed in release 1.7.0 and `ruamel.yaml` will be the new default yaml parser lib from that release and forward.
+Both versions will continue to be supported.

-Install it for production:
+Install it for production with:

 ```
 pip install 'pykwalify[ruamel]'
 ```

-or for development:
+or for development with:

 ```
 pip install -e '.[ruamel]'